-Note: Students must have at least a "C +" grade in all courses required for the nursing degree.
+Note: Students must have at least a "C +" grade in NURS courses required for the nursing degree.
 There is also a ten-year time limit on science and math courses accepted for program entrance.

-Chemistry 105, Fundamentals of Inorganic Chemistry, if taken prior to Fall 2010, may be substituted for Chemistry 104 requirement.
 Chemistry 111 or a transfer equivalent may also be substituted for Chemistry 104.